Singhapala

-Singhapala (Baybayin: ᜐᜒᜅ᜔ᜑᜉᜎ, Dakbayan sa Singapala, Lungsod ng Singapala, Old Malay: Kota Singapura) was an ancient fortified city or a region, the capital of the Indianized Rajahnate of Cebu.
+Singhapala (Baybayin: ᜐᜒᜅ᜔ᜑᜉᜎ, Dakbayan sa Singapala, Lungsod ng Singapala, Old Malay: Kota Singapura) was an ancient fortified city or a region, the capital of the Indianized kingdom of Cebu.
 The location of this ancient city is what is now the modern Barangay Mabolo in the northern district of Cebu City.
-Founded by Sri Lumay or Raja Muda Lumaya, a half-Tamil prince.
+It was founded by Sri Lumay or Raja Muda Lumaya, a half-Tamil and half-Malay from Sumatra.